 - In point of fact, the position of Lord President (or, in full, Lord President of the Privy Council) has powers entirely dependent on what the Prime Minister feels like; these days, it tends to be held by a senior party member the PM wants to have around but either doesn't trust or for other reasons doesn't want to have formal power (e.g., a trusted advisor who's too much of a generalist to be of any use in another position) In this sense, it is usually a form of kicking upstairs when sending the kickee to the Lords is not an option..
 Although Chamberlain was given the job as a way to quietly move him out of office (he lasted all of six months — admittedly, he had terminal cancer when he resigned), Winston Churchill, while Chamberlain still held the office, decided to give the Lord President a meaningful job, running the Lord President's Committee, which more or less ran the British economy for the duration of the War.
 Because of wartime politics, Clement Attlee held the position for most of the Committee's existence.

-- It should be noted that Nick Clegg currently holds the office of Lord President.
-Clegg is Deputy Prime Minister, although that makes him a moderately powerful man -though not as powerful as the title suggests- the position doesn't officially exist (well, it does and it doesn't; such is the British Political System).
+- It should be noted that Nick Clegg held the office of Lord President from 2010 to 2015.
+Clegg was Deputy Prime Minister, although that made him a moderately powerful man -though not as powerful as the title suggests- the position doesn't officially exist (well, it does and it doesn't; such is the British Political System).
 As a result, Clegg was given the position of Lord President—which exists but has no power—so he would officially have a job and a place in the order of precedence befitting his actual level of power, and the position of Lord President comes, in practice, just after that of the PM (assuming that no other Commonwealth Prime Ministers are present).
-Thus, he was kicked upstairs and given a non-job because his actual powers would not be otherwise adequately reflected.
-This is classically British constitutional engineering.
+Thus, he was kicked upstairs and given a non-job because his actual powers would not have been otherwise adequately reflected.
+This was classically British constitutional engineering.

 - Ironically, the role of Lord President was originally a hugely powerful office.
 It was originally created by Henry VIII for his friend Charles Brandon, Duke of Suffolk, the idea being that if the King was too unwell to govern (or simply couldn't be bothered), Brandon would have virtually all the same power and authority as the King.